 How To Choose Clothes That Respect Your Baby’s Skin

 Awareness about organic food has been growing among parents in recent years.
 However, the message about the impact of chemically-treated baby clothes didn’t spread as fast despite the potential long term health consequences on infants.
 In recent years, scientists found widespread use of potentially harmful chemicals in children clothing.

 The baby and children clothes we find in retail stores or online are usually made of cotton, polyester (and other synthetic fibers), or a combination of the two.
 Conventional, non-organic cotton is often considered the “world’s dirtiest crop” as it uses about 16% of the world’s insecticides and 7% of pesticides.
 Polyester and other synthetic fibers, on the other hand, are derived from petroleum and treated with thousands of potentially harmful chemicals during production.

 The best and safest alternative for your baby today is to choose clothes made of organic cotton that is certified to organic standards across the entire manufacturing process.
 Organic cotton is grown naturally and sustainably, without herbicides, pesticides or any other harmful chemicals.
 Choosing organic means limiting your baby’s exposure to potentially harmful chemicals found in non-organic clothing.

-Organic Is Still A Hard Choice For Most Parents
+Organic Baby Clothes Are Still A Hard Choice For Most Parents